menu

 Also of interest is that Carteret has more people living here who work in computers and math than 95% of the places in the US.

 Carteret is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The per capita income in Carteret in 2018 was $31,861, which is low income relative to New Jersey, and middle income relative to the rest of the US.
 This equates to an annual income of $127,444 for a family of four.
 However, Carteret contains both very wealthy and poor people as well.